NielsLeenheer/ReceiptPrinterEncoder/documentation/configuration.md

 ### Printer model

 The easiest way to configure this library is by specifying the model of the printer that you are using.
-It will then automatically configure the most important configuration options, such as the printer language, suppored code pages, image mode and more.
+It will then automatically configure the most important configuration options, such as the printer language, supported code pages, image mode and more.

 ```js
 let encoder = new ReceiptPrinterEncoder({